Line 219 – Expenses you can deduct

 Eligible moving expenses

-Transportation and storage costs (such as packing, hauling, movers, in-transit storage, and insurance) for household effects, including items such as boats and trailers.
+Transportation and storage costs (such as packing, hauling, movers, in-transit storage, and insurance) for household items, including boats and trailers.

-Travel expenses, including vehicle expenses, meals, and accommodation, to move you and members of your household to your new residence.
+Travel expenses, including vehicle expenses, meals, and accommodation, to move you and your household members to your new home.
 You can choose to claim vehicle and/or meal expenses using the detailed or simplified method.

-Temporary living expenses for up to a maximum of 15 days for meals and temporary accommodation near the old and the new residence for you and members of your household.
+Temporary living expenses for up to a maximum of 15 days for meals and temporary lodging near the old and the new home for you and your household members.
 You can choose to claim meal expenses using the detailed or simplified method.
-If you choose the simplified method, although you do not have to submit detailed receipts for actual expenses, we may still ask you to provide some documentation to establish the duration of the temporary lodging.
+If you choose the simplified method, although you do not have to submit detailed receipts for actual expenses, we may still ask you to provide documents showing how long you stayed at the temporary lodging.

-Cost of cancelling a lease for your old residence, except any rental payment for the period during which you occupied the residence.
+Cost of cancelling the lease for your old home, except any rental payment for the period during which you occupied the residence.
 However, you cannot claim rental payments for any period before the cancellation of your lease, whether or not you occupied the home during this period.